IbrahimTahayneh/IbrahimTahayneh/README.md

 - 👋 Hi, I’m @IbrahimTahayneh
 - 👀 I’m interested in Data Science, Data Analysis and Data Engineering.
-In short I love data
+In short, I love data
 <!-- - 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on  -->
 - 📫 How to reach me <a href="https://www.linkedin.com/in/ibrahimtahayna/">LinkedIn</a>